 2. Make it attractive

 To make habits attractive, you need to build temptation.
-Temptation building works when you link an action you need to do with one that you enjoy doing: “more probable behaviours will reinforce less probable behaviours“.
+Temptation building works when you link an action you need to do with one you enjoy doing: “more probable behaviours will reinforce less probable behaviours“.

 Combined with habit stacking, temptation building will look like this:

-Another method to build better habits, is to create a motivation ritual: associate a new habit with another behaviour that you enjoy.
+Another method to build better habits is to create a motivation ritual: associate a new habit with another behaviour you enjoy.
 For example, if there’s a favourite song that you listen to when you are happy, you can listen to that song to bring happiness into what you are doing now.

 One important thing to mention here is that the people around you influence your habits: we tend to imitate (1) friends, (2) the many, and (3) the powerful.